A photograph of Dr. Paul Chang.

 During his training, Dr. Chang received several honours, including the best of four research papers at the SOGC Annual Meeting.
 In addition, Dr. Chang has presented his research at national medical meetings and has authored a range of articles for peer-reviewed publication on topics such as endometriosis, endometrial ablation, onco-fertility preservation, and nutritional supplements for fertility promotion.

-Dr. Chang is an active member of the Division of Reproductive Endocrinology & Infertility in the department of Obstetrics & Gynecology at the University of Toronto.
-He teaches a graduate course in Advanced Reproductive Physiology.
+Dr. Chang is Past President of the Canadian Fertility & Andrology Society (CFAS) 2024-2025; Adjunct Clinician and Lecturer at the University of Toronto; Assistant Clinical Professor at the Toronto Metropolitan University; and Editorial Advisory Committee Member for the JOGC.
 His clinical interests include Polycystic Ovarian Syndrome (PCOS), the Medical Management of Endometriosis, Pre-Implantation Genetics Testing, and Egg Freezing for family planning.